xtyangpsp/YangAndGao_AlaskaFWANT/README.md

 ## System requirements
 1. The codes have been tested on macOS HighSierra;
-2. The MATLAB scripts were developed under MATLAB 2014b.
+2. The MATLAB scripts were developed under MATLAB 2014b and 2019b.
 However, other versions of MATLAB should also work.
 3. The MATLAB version, however, should include netCDF functions.
 The one used is ncread().
 If not, netCDF has MATLAB package for downloads.

 ## Installation guide